 Public awareness of viruses and their impact on humanity has never been higher than right now, and likewise the demand for new, effective treatments.

-Virology focuses on all of the following aspects of viruses – from their structure, classification and evolution, to their ways of infecting and exploiting host cells for reproduction, their interaction with host organism physiology and immunity, the diseases they cause, the techniques to isolate and culture them and their use in research and therapy.
+Virology focuses on all aspects of viruses; from their structure, classification and evolution, their ways of infecting and exploiting host cells for reproduction, their interaction with host organism physiology and immunity, the diseases they cause, the techniques used to isolate and culture them, and their use in research and therapy.

-ILC’s interest in virology has concentrated on the use of semi-synthetic, interferon-alphas for the treatment of pandemic viruses (e.g. SARS-CoV-1 and SARS-CoV2).
+ILCT’s interest in virology has concentrated on the use of semi-synthetic, interferon-alphas for the treatment of pandemic viruses (e.g. SARS-CoV2).
 This has been expanded to include several other viruses as the many faceted antiviral mechanisms invoked by interferons have evolved over 350 million years to protect us from virtually any viral infection.